Married with Children

 episode is a great pile of {insert word of choice here}; whatever expectations it had, it does

-not live up to any, and brings disappointment to many a Married with Children fan.
+not live up to, and brings disappointment to many a Married with Children fan.
+What is remarkable

 one.
 At just seven episodes short, it failed miserably in the ratings, but it did feature the